krishnan5307/Health-insurance-premium-prediction-ML-internship/README.md

 **Screenshots**:

-uploading the data from link to cassandra database https://www.kaggle.com/datasets/noordeen/insurance-premium-prediction
+uploading the data from link to cassandra database for later to be pulled from the DB during training the model https://www.kaggle.com/datasets/noordeen/insurance-premium-prediction

 ![image](https://user-images.githubusercontent.com/69358581/216957674-75b77441-5436-49e5-8b05-2b2fbe5d24c0.png)